IBM/aspera-cli/README.md

 - `ascp`
 - `aspera-license` (in same folder, or ../etc)

-This can be installed either be installing an Aspera transfer software, or using an embedded command:
+This can be installed either be installing an Aspera transfer software or using an `ascli` command.

+#### Installation of `ascp` through `transferd`

+The easiest option to install `ascp` is through the use of the IBM Aspera Transfer Daemon.

+Supported platforms are listed in the [Release Notes](https://developer.ibm.com/apis/catalog/aspera--aspera-transfer-sdk/Release+notes)

 ```bash
 ascli config ascp install